Counselors trained in our program make an invaluable contribution to the health of Oregonians.

-Our program prepares students to become alcohol and drug counselors working in an Agency setting.
-We help students meet the educational requirements for ACCBO certification exams.
+Our program prepares students to become addiction counselors working in an agency setting.
+Once admitted to the program, students take classes to meet the educational requirements and complete practicum to meet the supervised experience requirement for ACCBO certification exams to become a Certified Alcohol and Drug Counselor (CADC.)

-- Agree not to abuse alcohol or other drugs during enrollment.
+- Agree not to abuse alcohol or drugs.

-- If you are a recovering student, you must agree to abstain from any alcohol or illicit drug use.
+- Agree to abstain from any alcohol or illicit drug use if you are in recovery.

 Obtaining work experience in an addiction treatment or prevention facility is an essential element of our program.
 It is this work that translates most directly to skill acquisition and actual employment.
 The major addiction treatment facilities in the Portland metro area utilize our practicum students.
-Practicum students duties includes but is not limited to:
+Practicum student's duties include but are not limited to:

 - group facilitation